 Rebecca Johnston is a doctoral student in the history department at UT Austin.
 Her primary research is on the implementation of cultural policy in the post-Stalin Soviet Union, particularly the relationship between central and regional institutions.
 In a former life, she studied as a visual artist and literary analyst, and has worked in Russia and the US as a translator, editor, political analyst, writing consultant, and tutor.
 She is interested in finding ways to broaden the application of public history within the policy world, as well as ensuring that history is made as relevant to students in the classroom as possible.

 Jacqueline Jones is the Walter Prescott Webb Chair in History, Ideas and Mastin Gentry White Professor of Southern History in the Department of History at the University of Texas at Austin, which she also currently chairs.
-Her research focusses on the social history of the Confederate States of America and the the American South from 1861 to 1941.
+Her research focuses on the social history of the Confederate States of America and the the American South from 1861 to 1941.
 She has received numerous accolades, including a MacArthur Fellowship (1999-2004); the Bancroft Prize in American History: Taft Prize in Labor History; the Spruill Prize in Southern Women’s History; the Brown Publication Prize in Black Women’s History; and is an Organization of American Historians Distinguished Lecturer.
 Her most recent book, A Dreadful Deceit: The Myth of Race from the Colonial Era to Obama’s America was named one of the 100 best books of 2013 by The New York Times.

 Peniel E. Joseph is Barbara Jordan Chair in Ethics and Political Values, Founding Director of the Center for the Study of Race and Democracy, LBJ School of Public Affairs, and a Professor in the Department of History at UT-Austin.
 His career focus has been on “Black Power Studies,” which encompasses interdisciplinary fields such as Africana studies, law and society, women’s and ethnic studies, and political science.
 Prior to joining the UT faculty, J In addition to being a frequent commentator on issues of race, democracy and civil rights, Joseph wrote the award-winning books “Waiting ‘Til the Midnight Hour: A Narrative History of Black Power in America” and “Dark Days, Bright Nights: From Black Power to Barack Obama.”
 His most recent book, “Stokely: A Life,” has been called the definitive biography of Stokely Carmichael, the man who popularized the phrase “black power.”